 Patent applications are jurisdictional, meaning that they are only good in the country in which the application was filed.
 Therefore, in order to have patent rights in other countries, a separate patent application must be filed in those countries as well.
 Given the complexity of foreign patent filings, below will discuss some of the relevant strategies to consider after a U.S. patent application has been filed.

-As discussed above, a U.S. filed patent application would only have effect in the United States, further there is no all-encompassing international patent.
+A patent application filed in the U.S. would only have effect in the United States, further, there is no all-encompassing international patent.
 In order to obtain foreign patent rights, one must file directly in each foreign country because the patent laws of each country are different.
 Alternatively, a single patent filing under the Patent Cooperation Treaty applications (PCT) can be made designating multiple foreign countries.
 This is discussed in further detail in section II below.

 Simply stated, a patent application should be filed in any country in which you desire to enforce your patent rights, but there are many other considerations.
-First one should consider where they are currently or planning to conduct business, such as where they conduct sales, the location of the customers, or other transactions such as manufacturing.
+First, consider where you are currently or planning to conduct business, such as where you will conduct sales, the location of the customers, or other transactions such as manufacturing.
 Other considerations such as where your competitors are located and whether the patent is to be used for offensive purposes or to obtain revenue from licensing or selling should be considered.

-Realistically however, a cost benefit analysis must be conducted as foreign patent fees can dramatically add up, further not all countries or jurisdictions have a sophisticated patent system to realistically enforce the patent.
+Realistically, a cost-benefit analysis must be conducted as foreign patent fees can dramatically add up, further not all countries or jurisdictions have a sophisticated patent system to realistically enforce the patent.
 As such the company’s overall patenting goals should be reconciled with the company’s budget, analysis of the patent jurisdiction, determination of competitors or licensing targets in said countries, and also whether there are particular time constraints that may prohibit the patent filing beyond a certain time period.
-In regards to timing, patent laws are very particular in regards to the timing of filing patents in foreign countries, so if you fail to file within the prescribed times in a foreign country, you may be entirely barred from filing.
+In regards to timing, patent laws are very particular in regard to the timing of filing patents in foreign countries, so if you fail to file within the prescribed times in a foreign country, you may be entirely barred from filing.
 More about the timing is discussed below.

-But as a general rule of thumb, most companies consider the United States and Europe (EPO) and the two critical locations for patent filings.
+But as a general rule of thumb, most companies consider the United States and Europe (EPO) the two critical locations for patent filings.
 Other countries to file may depend upon the type of invention that is being protected.
-For medical device filings the EPO, Japan, China, Korea, Canada, Mexico and Australia tend to having filings, whereas “tech” patents are typically filed in the EPO, Korea, Japan, Taiwan, India, China, Canada, Brazil, Russia and Australia.
+For medical device filings the EPO, Japan, China, Korea, Canada, Mexico, and Australia tend to have filings, whereas “tech” patents are typically filed in the EPO, Korea, Japan, Taiwan, India, China, Canada, Brazil, Russia, and Australia.

 A. Direct Patent Filing in the Foreign Country